-Brenton Cox

-LLM (Cantab), LLB (Hons), GDLP, B.Com.
+Brenton Cox, LLM (Cantab), LLB (Hons), GDLP, B.Com.
 (Acc), B.Fin.
 Managing Director

-Brenton was appointed Managing Director of Adelaide Airport on 10 December 2021.
-Brenton joined Adelaide Airport in 2013 and was previously responsible for the Chief Financial Officer, Corporate Affairs, General Counsel and Company Secretary, Aviation Business Development, Environment, Sustainability, Community, Risk and Work Health & Safety functions.
-Brenton has airport Board experience as a non-executive director of Sydney Airport and Hobart Airport and executive experience with Sydney Airport, Macquarie Airports in Sydney and Macquarie Capital in London where he had a particular focus on European Airports.

-Brenton's early career was as a commercial lawyer for Fisher Jeffries (now Dentons).
-He has a Master of Law from Cambridge University in the UK, a First Class Honours Degree in Law from Adelaide University as well as a Bachelor of Commerce (Accounting and Corporate Finance) and Bachelor of Finance from Adelaide University.
+Brenton has been Managing Director of Adelaide Airport since the end of 2021.
+He joined Adelaide Airport in 2013 and performed a number of Executive General Manager responsibilities.
+Brenton was previously an executive with Sydney Airport, Macquarie Airports in Sydney and Macquarie Capital in London where he had a particular focus on European Airports.
+He has also acted as a non-executive director of Sydney Airport and Hobart Airport.
+Brenton has a Master of Law from Cambridge University in the UK, a First Class Honours Degree in Law from Adelaide University as well as a Bachelor of Commerce (Accounting and Corporate Finance) and Bachelor of Finance from Adelaide University.
 Brenton is admitted to practise as a solicitor and barrister of the Supreme Court of South Australia and the High Court of Australia.

-Brenton is a Director of Seymour College (Chair of Finance, Risk and Compliance Committee), a Board member of Adelaide University Business School Advisory Board and a Councillor of the Property Council of South Australia and Freight Council of South Australia.
+Brenton is a Director of the Adelaide Festival, a Board member of Adelaide University Business School Advisory Board, a Director of Seymour College, and a Councillor of the Property Council of South Australia and Freight Council of South Australia.

-- Managing Director
+Managing Director

-- Member of the Property, People and Customer Committee

-- Member of the Infrastructure Committee
+Member of the Infrastructure Committee

-James (Jay) Brendon Hogan

-MBA, AFAMI, JP Director
+James (Jay) Hogan, MBA, AFAMI, JP Director

-Jay was appointed on 29 July 2009 as a nonexecutive director nominated by Host-Plus Pty Ltd. He has over 40 years' experience in the property development and construction industry around Australia and overseas, across a broad range of property asset classes.
+Jay was appointed on 29 July 2009 as a non-executive director nominated by Host-Plus Pty Ltd. He has over 40 years' experience in the property development and construction industry around Australia and overseas, across a broad range of property asset classes.
 He has occupied Chief Operating Officer roles with high profile national ASX listed companies including Jennings Group and Stockland.